zairahira/Ransomware-Python/README.md

 # Create a ransomware in Python using Fernet cryptography

 This Python application encrypts all the files in its current folder.
 A key is generated using the [Fernet](https://cryptography.io/en/latest/fernet/) method.
-Fernet encryption is an implementation of symmetric((also known as “secret key”)) encryption which means that an encrypted message cannot be manipulated or read without the key.
-There is also a method for decryption that restores the file.
+Fernet encryption is an implementation of symmetric(also known as “secret key”) encryption which means that an encrypted message cannot be manipulated or read without the key.
+There is also a method for decryption in the code that restores the file.

 While ransomaware in actual is way more complex, this program covers only the most basic structure.